M-II-R/HeatherMultiplayer/messages.md

 # This is a list of messages you can send to server and receive from it.
 ## Sended messages:
-Change the name of player:
+Change the name of player (only if player is not ready and is not in the game):
 <pre>
 {
   id: number,